Skip to Content

 Troubleshooting

-This page covers common issues you may encounter with API Security Testing and how to resolve them.
+This page covers common issues you may encounter with API Scanning and how to resolve them.

 Spec Upload Issues

-The uploaded file is not valid JSON.
+The uploaded file is not valid JSON or YAML.
 Common causes:

-• The file contains trailing commas, comments, or other non-standard JSON syntax.
+• The file contains trailing commas, comments, or other non-standard syntax.

 • The file encoding is not UTF-8.

-Fix: Validate your file with a JSON linter (such as jq . openapi.json) and correct any syntax errors.
+Fix: Validate your file with a linter (such as jq . openapi.json for JSON or a YAML validator for YAML files) and correct any syntax errors.

 ”Unsupported Spec Version” Error

-Detectify supports OpenAPI v2 (Swagger), v3.0, and v3.1 only.
+Detectify supports OpenAPI v2 (Swagger), v3.0, and v3.1.
 If your spec uses a different format or an older Swagger version, it will not be accepted.

 Fix: Ensure your spec includes the correct version field ("swagger": "2.0" or "openapi": "3.0.x" / "openapi": "3.1.x").